Psychology.org collects two kinds of information: submitted information and automatic information.

 If you receive any email communications from us, a school, or third party, you will be afforded the ability to unsubscribe through a link in the email, at which point you will be removed from further mailings from that sender.

-Additionally, we retain the right to release your personal information, for example to abide by a subpoena or other legal procedure, or in other instances required by law.
-We exercise this right, in good faith, in order to preserve our rights, ensure the safety of you or others, explore alleged fraud, to reply to a government or legal request, and/or if ans when Psychology.org is in a position to merge with, acquisition, or sell some or all of its assets to a third party.
+We also retain the right to release your personal information in circumstances required by law, such as to abide by a subpoena or other legal procedure.
+This will be when, in good faith, we believe it is necessary to preserve our rights, ensure the safety of you or others, explore alleged fraud, to reply to a government or legal request, and/or in the instance that Psychology.org is merging, acquisitioning, or selling some or all of its assets to a third party.

-In general, you can also opt-out of receiving personalized ads from third party advertisers and ad networks who are members of the Network Advertising Initiative (NAI) or who follow the Digital Advertising Alliance’s Self-Regulatory Principles for Online Behavioral Advertising.
-Simply visit the opt-out pages on the NAI website and DAA website.
+You can remove cookies through your browser settings at any time, though you may need to do this on a per use and not one-time basis.
+You can also generally opt-out of receiving personalized ads from third party advertisers and ad networks who are members of the Network Advertising Initiative (NAI) or who follow the Digital Advertising Alliance’s Self-Regulatory Principles for Online Behavioral Advertising by visiting the opt-out pages on the NAI website and DAA website.